About Gary McAvoy

 How long on average does it take you to write a book?

-Usually from four to six months on my own, but when working with Ron Moore, together we’re writing much more swiftly while retaining the quality we both expect.
-Then it goes to my editors, who take another month or so to verify logic and flow, plot development, character consistencies and such, proofing and copyediting, and generally polishing it for final publication.
+Including research, usually from four to six months, then the manuscript goes to my editors, who take another month or so to verify logic and flow, plot development, character consistencies, proofing, copyediting, and generally polishing it for final publication.
 Another couple weeks of final setup tasks and it goes out for publication.